SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 2.  what data did they generate?
 	1. Generated a worldwide automatically updating dateset for COVID-19 with their automation technology
+	2. And also, generated consistent forecasting data of the next 14 days

 3.  what does that data mean?